Batman: Night of the Owls: Fallout

 Following the battle, Bruce tracks down the leadership of the grouping of the Court of Owls in Gotham City to the Powers family.
 However, when he finds the Court, they are all dead by poison.
 The next day, confused whether the Court killed his parents, he deduces the man behind the Court's death.
 Confronting the now-undead mayoral candidate Lincoln March, he learns that he used Mr. Freeze's Talon serum to survive, and was a member of the Court all along.
-Lincoln March equips a power armor created for a new generation of Talons to compete with Batman and reveals that he believes himself to be Thomas Wayne Jr. Knowing fully well the Batman's identity, he accuses Bruce with responsibility for the deaths of Thomas and Martha Wayne.
+Lincoln March equips a power armor created for a new generation of Talons to compete with Batman and reveals that he believes himself to be Thomas Wayne Jr. Knowing Batman's identity, he accuses Bruce with responsibility for the deaths of Thomas and Martha Wayne.
 The two very quickly engage in combat, which March dubs "Owl to Bat".
 After a lengthy brawl through the skies of Gotham, March is trapped in an explosion intended to kill Bruce.
 Later, no body is located.
 Bruce admits to Dick that although he is skeptical of March's claims and believes his parents would have told him that he had a brother, without March's body and a DNA test he is unable to conclusively prove or disprove March's claims.

 Titles

-The following titles were announced to be part of the crossover.
-Detective Comics was originally not part of the crossover, but on February 23, 2012 it was announced that it would be included.
+The following titles are part of the crossover.
+Detective Comics was originally not part of the crossover, but was ultimately included.